ecoinomist/docker-compose-letsencrypt-nginx-proxy-companion/README.md

-# Usage of Docker Compose (docker-compose) with NGINX proxy and Letsencrypt
+# Docker Compose with NGINX proxy and Letsencrypt automatic SSL

-Docker Compose (docker-compose) for [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion)

 ## Table of Content
 - [Purpose](#purpose)